1. Introduction

 Additionally, some rules apply based on conditions not easily expressible as CSS.

-If height is auto
+If height is auto, then apply:

 @namespace "http://www.w3.org/1999/xhtml" ; permission{ padding-top : clamp ( 1 em , computed, none); padding-bottom : calc ( padding-top); }

-If width is auto
+If width is auto, then apply:

 @namespace "http://www.w3.org/1999/xhtml" ; permission{ padding-left : clamp ( none, computed, 5 em ); padding-right : calc ( padding-left); }